 Home to more than 8 million people, Bogota, Colombia is nestled along the Andes Mountain Range.
 The capital city sits 2,640 meters, or 8,660 feet, above sea level.
 Due to its high altitude, visitors should take a day or two to get acclimated before doing strenuous activities like hiking or sports.
 Bogota was founded in 1538 and still retains its historical charm in areas such as La Candelaria.
 Aside from being historically significant, Bogota is also known for its arts, gastronomy and culture.
-Explore this vibrant capital and take day trips from Bogota while visiting Colombia.
+Explore this vibrant capital and take day tours from Bogota while visiting Colombia.

-Top Things to Do in Bogota
+Top things to do in Bogota

 Bogota Travel Information

-Bogota is located in the centre of the country and is often where international flights arrive and depart.
+Getting there: Bogota is located in the centre of the country and is often where international flights arrive and depart.
 El Dorado International Airport (BOG) is located in the western part of the city.
 It’s best to fly into Bogota since the city is surrounded by curvy roads because of the Andes Mountains.